Abhayapuri North Assembly constituency

-Abhayapuri North Assembly constituency is one of the 126 constituencies of the Legislative Assembly of Assam state in northeastern India.
+Abhayapuri North Assembly constituency was one of the 126 constituencies of the Legislative Assembly of Assam state in northeastern India.
+This constituency was abolished in 2023.

-Abhayapuri North (constituency number 34) is one of the 4 constituencies located in Bongaigaon district.
+Abhayapuri North (constituency number 34) was one of the 4 constituencies located in Bongaigaon district.

-Abhayapuri North is part of Barpeta Lok Sabha constituency along with 9 other assembly segments, namely, Bongaigaon and Abhayapuri South in this district, Patacharkuchi, Barpeta, Jania, Baghbar, Sarukhetri and Chenga in Barpeta district and Dharmapur in Nalbari district.
+Abhayapuri North was part of Barpeta Lok Sabha constituency along with 9 other assembly segments, namely, Bongaigaon and Abhayapuri South in this district, Patacharkuchi, Barpeta, Jania, Baghbar, Sarukhetri and Chenga in Barpeta district and Dharmapur in Nalbari district.